Get the support your nonprofit needs

 What is expected of my nonprofit during the program?

-Nonprofit point-of-contacts meet with our project teams for a 1-hour sync every week throughout the 16-week engagement.
-This session is an opportunity for you to provide feedback on progress, answer questions, and ensure that the project team's work is aligned with your vision every step of the way.
+Your nonprofit must have point-of-contact(s) dedicated to meet with our project teams for a ~1 hour sync every week throughout the 16-week engagement.
+This session is an opportunity for the point-of-contact to provide feedback on progress, answer questions, and ensure that the project team's work is aligned with your vision every step of the way.
 Team meetings occur weekly between Sunday - Tuesday.
-You'll be able to indicate which days/times you're available on the nonprofit project proposal application.
+The point-of-contact will be able to indicate which days/times you're available on the nonprofit project proposal application.

-We also expect nonprofit clients to acknowledge or confirm receipt of messages on a timely basis (within 48 hours during the weekdays).
-The success of the project depends heavily on everyone's ability to respond quickly and communicate clearly and effectively.
+Finally, we expect nonprofit clients to acknowledge or confirm receipt of messages on a timely basis (within 48 business hours).
+The success of the project depends heavily on everyone's ability to respond quickly and communicate clearly throughout the duration of the engagement.

 What happens after the end of the batch?
 Can I continue my partnership with DFG?

 Absolutely!
-Although Develop for Good is not responsible for maintaining or updating the project after the deliverables are handed off at the end of the batch, we would still absolutely love to engage repeatedly with you.
-If you have a larger, multi-phase project, we would love to dedicate as many 16-week batches it takes to fully launch your product.
+Although Develop for Good is not responsible for maintaining or updating your project after the batch ends, we would still absolutely love to engage repeatedly with you.
+If you have a larger, multi-phase project, we would be eager to dedicate as many 16-week batches as you would like to work with us.
+Keep in mind that if you apply for subsequent project batches with Develop for Good to continue progress on your project, new project service fees of $1,000 will apply for each batch.
 We are also excited to take on multiple projects from the same organization concurrently.
-Think of us as your subscription custom tech team!
+Think of us as your subscription team!